Buggy-Virus/buggy-virus.github.io/_posts/2018-02-21-parallel-debate-tournament-structure.markdown

 ## Parallel Tournament System

-We improve the tournament my running different parts of it in parallel, meaning we have different parts of the tournament run at the same time.
+We improve the tournament by running different parts of it in parallel, meaning we have different parts of the tournament run at the same time.
 Currently a tournament’s swiss system simply alternates between running rounds, pairing the next round based on all previous results, then running another round.
 It’s intuitive and straightforward, and is for the most part functional.
 I'll refer to tournaments of this type as standard APDA tournaments.

 <center><img src="/assets/parallel-debate-tournament-structure/img-3.png" alt="Sleek, efficient, historied" style="width:700px;height:350px;text-align:center;"></center>